Editor’s Note: Originally published on Feb. 12, 2020, last updated on July 28, 2022.

-With Amazon’s monthly inventory cleanup right around the corner, what better time to talk about stranded inventory?
-Amazon FBA sellers put so much work into making their business lean, that the ones who can fix stranded inventory quickly are right up there with the very best.
+With just a couple of weeks to go before the IPI review in mid-August, what better time to talk about stranded inventory?
+Amazon FBA sellers put so much work into trying to fix stranded inventory quickly that they often miss the point.

 Every now and then, a product ends up in a fulfillment center with no way of leaving.
 Amazon calls it “stranded inventory”.

-So, let’s talk about how inventory ends up being stranded in the first place, and what you can do to fix this.
+To show you what we mean, let’s talk about how inventory ends up being stranded in the first place, and what you can do to fix stranded inventory.

 Unfulfillable vs. Stranded Inventory